Danbury Domestic Violence Arrests

 When police make an arrest in a domestic violence case, the Danbury Court will most likely issue a criminal protective order.
 Generally, this order remains in place for the duration of the criminal proceedings.

 The court may hold a hearing regarding the order on the morning after the arrest.
-Terms of a protective order can vary from case to case.
+Terms of a protective or restraining order can vary from case to case.
 The order may prohibit all contact between the parties involved with the domestic dispute or it may only restrict certain types of actions or communications.
 It can be helpful to have an attorney present to help advocate for less burdensome terms.

 Regardless of the scope of the order, the person subject to the order must understand the terms and how to comply with those terms.
 Violation of a protective order can be prosecuted as an additional criminal offense, and it is always a felony.